A Place in the Sun (1951 film): Censorship

-In a November 14, 1949, letter from the Production Code Administration, Joseph I. Breen pointed out an issue regarding the dialogue between Alice and her doctor.
+On November 14, 1949, a letter from the Production Code Administration's Joseph I. Breen pointed out an issue regarding the dialogue between Alice and her doctor.
 Breen cautioned against direct references to abortion, specifically the line in the script in which Alice says, "Doctor, you've got to help me."
-In the finished film, the line became, "Somebody's got to help me" and, while abortion is possibly implied, the film does not include any actual mention of it.
+In the finished film, the line became, "Somebody's got to help me", and while abortion is rather clearly implied, the film does not include any actual mention of it.

 In 1965, director Stevens threatened to sue for US$1,000,000 any TV station that inserted any commercial into the running of his film without his specific approval of the ad.

 Reception

-The film earned an estimated $3.5 million at the U.S. and Canadian box office, and earned critical acclaim in 1951.
-Upon seeing the film, Charlie Chaplin called it "the greatest movie ever made about America".
+The film earned an estimated $3.5 million at the U.S. and Canadian box offices, and earned critical acclaim in 1951.
+Upon seeing the film, Charlie Chaplin called it "the greatest movie ever made about America" while film critic Pauline Kael called it a self-consciously paralyzed imitation of European art.

-One impact of the film was from the Edith Head white party dress with its bust covered with flower blossoms worn by Taylor; it was the most popular prom dress style in the U.S. in 1951 and influenced prom and wedding dress design for the rest of the decade.
+One impact of the film was from the Edith Head white party dress with its bust covered with flower blossoms worn by Taylor; it was the most popular prom dress style in the U.S. in 1951, and influenced prom and wedding dress design for the rest of the decade.

 The film's acclaim has not completely held up over time.
 Reappraisals of the film find that much of what was exciting about the film in 1951 is not as potent in the 21st century.
-Critics cite the soporific pace, the exaggerated melodrama, and the outdated social commentary as qualities present in A Place in the Sun that are not present in the great films of the era, such as those by Alfred Hitchcock and Elia Kazan, although the performances by Clift, Taylor, and Winters continue to receive praise.
+Critics cite the slow pace, the exaggerated melodrama, and the outdated social commentary as qualities present in A Place in the Sun that are not present in the great films of the era, such as those by Alfred Hitchcock and Elia Kazan, although the performances by Clift, Taylor, and Winters continue to receive praise.

 Still, many consider the film to be a classic.
-It was listed at No. 92 in American Film Institute's 1998 list 100 Years...100 Movies, and No. 53 in 100 Years...100 Passions in 2002, while the film holds a strong 81% rating on Rotten Tomatoes from 36 reviews.
+It was listed at number 92 in the American Film Institute's 1998 list 100 Years...100 Movies, and number 53 in 100 Years...100 Passions in 2002, while the film holds a strong 82% rating on Rotten Tomatoes from 38 reviews.
 In 2013, the British Film Institute re-released the picture across the United Kingdom because of its significant merit.

-Both appearing briefly in this film, character actors Douglas Spencer (the Boat Keeper) and Paul Frees (the Priest) would also appear together (earlier in 1951) in the film The Thing From Another World.
+Writer-director David Mamet, in his book Bambi vs. Godzilla: On the Nature, Purpose, and Practice of the Movie Business, included A Place in the Sun in a list of four "perfect" films, along with The Godfather, Galaxy Quest, and Dodsworth.

-Acclaimed writer-director David Mamet, in his book Bambi vs. Godzilla: On the Nature, Purpose, and Practice of the Movie Business, included A Place in the Sun in a list of four "perfect" films, along with The Godfather, Galaxy Quest and Dodsworth.
+The February 2020 issue of New York Magazine lists A Place in the Sun as among "The Best Movies That Lost Best Picture at the Oscars."